glycerine/zygomys/README.md

 zygomys is a contraction of Zygogeomys, [a genus of pocket gophers.
 The Michoacan pocket gopher (Zygogeomys trichopus) finds its natural habitat in high-altitude forests.](https://en.wikipedia.org/wiki/Michoacan_pocket_gopher)

+The term is also descriptive.
+The stem `zygo` comes from the Greek for yoke, indicating a pair or a union of two things, and `mys` comes from the Greek for mouse.
+The union of Go and Lisp in a small cute package, that is zygomys.

 ### License

 Two-clause BSD, see LICENSE file.